• Skip to primary navigation

 Where does the word Adobo come from?

 The word adobo comes from the Spanish word adobar.
 Which translated into English means to season.
 It is important to mention that adobo can be many things depending on the culture.
 In the Caribbean, adobo is the seasoning like the one in this recipe.
-In the Philippines adobo is meat marinated in soy sauce, vinegar and garlic along with other variations depending on the person.
+In the Philippines adobo is meat marinated in soy sauce, vinegar, and garlic along with other variations depending on the person.

 Adobo Seasoning Recipe